openshift/cluster-api-actuator-pkg/docs/tests.md

 This test creates another machineset with 0 desired replicas, then it scales it up to 3 desired replicas.
 At the same time machineset which was created in `BeforeEach` block scales down to 0.
-This test considering passed when both machinesets reach desired replicas (0 for initial machineset, 3 for newly created machineset) before the timeout (30m currently).
+This test is considered passed when both machinesets reach desired replicas (0 for initial machineset, 3 for newly created machineset) before the timeout (30m currently).

 #### Managed cluster should reject invalid machinesets
 * Parallel: Yes